 Until your infant learns to speak, you may spend a lot of time guessing about your child's wants and needs.
-Using a baby sign language chart may help you improve your communication with your infant or toddler.
+Using a baby sign language chart or flash cards may help you improve your communication with your infant or toddler.

 Sign Language and Children